Hip Replacement Surgery

 During the surgery itself, you will be under anaesthesia and will not experience any pain.

-Due to the severity of the surgery however, you will likely experience some broad, dull or severe aches immediately post-surgery, and for some time afterwards, although patients will have their pain relieved by post-surgery treatments and medication.
+Due to the severity of the surgery, however, you will likely experience some broad, dull, or severe aches immediately after surgery and for some time afterwards, although patients will have their pain relieved by post-surgery treatments and medication.
 Our specialists will provide medication that meets your pain levels, and this will be part of an ongoing discussion with you upon discharging from one of our hospitals to ensure you are feeling great and able to return to your usual lifestyle.

 Long term effects and care

-Long term, it will be important to keep up exercises as prescribed by your physiotherapy regime, as this will help mitigate feelings of stiffness and aches.
-All of this will be uniquely tailored to your situation by our specialists.
+In the long term, keeping up exercises as prescribed by your physiotherapy regime will be important, as this will help mitigate feelings of stiffness and aches.
+Our specialists will uniquely tailor all of this to your situation.

 FAQs

-Making an appointment with Spencer Private Hospitals is easy, and our helpful staff will take care of all your needs.
-We pride ourselves on giving our patients a high level of service and comfort.
+Making an appointment with Spencer Private Hospitals is easy.
+Our helpful staff will handle all your needs.
+We pride ourselves on providing our patients with high service and comfort.

-Each patient’s circumstances are different and any special concerns or worries can be addressed by a Spencer specialist at any step of the process.
+Each patient’s circumstances are different and any special concerns or worries can be addressed by either your Consultant during your appointment or with one of our Nurses at any step of the process.